213withani/react/README.md

 ## import from 'react-redux'
 connect is a function that takes 3 arguments
 Args:
-1. mapStateToProps receives state of the store, and we can use that state to decide what props to provide to that component.
+1. mapStateToProps: R eceives state of the store, and we can use that state to decide what props to provide to that component.

 import {connect} from 'react-redux'